-Jill and Jason share their home with two nutty Jack Russell Terriers, Zipper (the ball obsessed) and ZigZag (a.k.a.
-Chicken Legs), pictured below.
+Jill and Jason share their home with two nutty Jack Russell Terriers: ZigZag (a.k.a.
+Chicken Legs) and Hopscotch, pictured below.

 Jackie Novak has loved and worked with animals her whole life.
 She has worked quite a bit in the rescue field and has been a vital part of the YWIP team for many years.
 She has been known to make special treats for the daycare dogs and is always showering them with love.
-At home, Jackie takes care of five dogs, a horse, nine donkeys, and John, her partner in crime since 2006.
-(She readily admits that John is the hardest to care for and that she will never again adopt another human male!!
+At home, Jackie takes care of their dog Daisy, numerous donkeys, and John, her partner in crime since 2006.
+(She readily admits that John is the hardest to care for and that she will never again adopt another human male!!)

 John Novak has worked with animals his entire life, starting with his work on horse farms in Kentucky which began with mucking stalls at age seven.
 In his work at the stables, John groomed and hot walked Secretariat, assisted jockeys Pat Day and Willie Shumaker at the races, and even met the Queen of England!
 He has also worked at dairy farms and animal shelters, so there aren’t many domesticated animals that he hasn’t cared for.
 At home, he and Jackie care for their brood while Jackie does her best to keep John in line!!